 Wayne Rooney came close with two efforts in quick succession and Nani curled an effort just wide of the far post after a late, twisting run.

-With only one minute left on the clock, Phil Jones saw a rasping drive rattle against the post after a counterattack which had displayed a quality of soccer largely lacking for much of the game.
+With only one minute left on the clock, Phil Jones saw a rasping drive rattle against the post after a counter-attack which had displayed a quality of football largely lacking for much of the game.

 While a second goal may have made Ferguson’s time on the touchline a little more comfortable, in the end, the clash was settled by Hernandez's early strike, with the Mexican showing just how crucial his clinical finishing could be to United's title chances this season.

-The win keeps the Red Devils on the tailcoats of fierce rivals Manchester City, which had cemented its place at the top of the pile with a 3-1 win over Newcastle United earlier on Saturday.
+The win keeps the Red Devils on the tailcoats of fierce rivals City, who had cemented their place at the top of the pile with a 3-1 win over Newcastle United earlier on Saturday.